-Thermo 2000 Inc. warrants to the original purchaser that the DoubleMax[TM] tank and exchanger (coil assembly) installed in a commercial setting for ten years.
+Thermo 2000 Inc. warrants to the original purchaser that the Turbo $Max^{(0)}$ tank and exchanger (coil assembly) installed in a commercial setting for ten years.

-Commercial setting shall mean use in other than residential setting stated above in the residential setting shall mean use in other than residential setting stated above in the residential or workmanship, such leak having been verified by an authorized company representative.
-Thermo 2000 inc. will repair or replace at our sole option the failed unit with the nearest comparable model at the time of replacement.
-Additionally, in the event of the use of a low-pressure steam boiler.
-Thermo 2000 lnc. warranty to the original purchaser of a DoubleMax[TM] for commercial installation shall apply in the same terms as above, but shall be limited to a period of five (5) years from the date of purchase whether a leak or/and other defects are claimed.
+Commercial setting shall mean use in other than residential setting stated above in the residential setting definition.
+In the event that a leak should develop and occur within this limited warranty period due to defective material or workmanship, such leak having been verified by an authorized company representative, Thermo 2000 inc. will repair or replace at our sole option the failed unit with the nearest comparable model at the time of replacement.
+Additionally in the event of the use of a low pressure steam boiler, Thermo 2000 Inc. warranty to the original purchaser of a TurboMax[®] for commercial installation shall apply in the same terms as above, but shall be limited to a period of five (5) years from the date of purchase whether a leak or/and other defects are claimed.

 The original purchaser is responsible for all costs associated with the removal and reinstallation, shipping and handling to and from Manufacturer.
-The replacement unit will be warranted for the remaining portion of the original Warranty.
+The replacement unit will be warranted for the remaining portion of time of the original Warranty.

-Limited two year warranty on all DoubleMaxTM components & parts
+Limited two-year warranty on all TurboMax[®] components & parts

-All other DoubleMax[TM] components & parts are warranted for a period of two (2) years against defects due to defective material or workmanship.
+All other Turbomax[®] components & parts are warranted for a period of two (2) years against defects due to defective material or workmanship.
 The original purchaser is responsible for all costs associated with the removal and reinstallation, shipping and handling to and from Manufacturer.
-The components, repaired or replaced are warranted for the residual period of the initial warranty on the unit.
+The components, repaired or replaced are warranted for the residual period of time of the initial warranty on the unit.